Encounter-Based Imaging Workflow

 Regardless of file type or point of capture, encounter-based images need to be incorporated into the larger enterprise imaging system to help inform patient care.

 Are you incorporating encounter-based images into your workflow?
-Send an email to our Everything Rad editor if you’d like to share your insights with others.
-Or leave a comment below. #radiology #enterpriseimaging #encounterbasedimaging
+Leave a comment below. #radiology #enterpriseimaging #encounterbasedimaging

 Dario Arfelli is Global Health IT Marketing Manager at Carestream Health.